Keval88/Live-Face-Recognition-/README.md

 - Make sure your webcam is working before running the program
 - For better accuracy, use a clear, well-lit reference image

-## License

-MIT License - Feel free to use and modify!

-## Author

-Created for learning purposes to teach Python and Computer Vision basics.